 3. “Diversion” (1979) → “Fatal Attraction” (1987)

 Paramount commissioned writer-director James Dearden to make a feature after his short film “Diversion” made waves on British television.
 The result?
-“Fatal Attraction” went on to become 1987’s second-highest-grossing film at the global box office and received six Academy Award nominations.
+“Fatal Attraction,” which Dearden wrote and Adrian Lyne directed, and which went on to become 1987’s second-highest-grossing film at the global box office, receiving six Academy Award nominations.

 4. “The Dirk Diggler Story” (1988) → “Boogie Nights” (1997)